| HomeCareer OptionsCivil AviationHelicopter Pilot |

 Candidate should have passed Class 10 or its equivalent from any recognized Board.

-Medical Fitness:
+Medical Fitness

-Medically fit class II as certified by a DGCA empanelled doctor or Medical Establishment for issue of Student Pilot License, FRTOL(R) and PHPL license.
+Medically fit class II as certified by a DGCA empanelled doctor or Medical Establishment for the issue of Student Pilot License, FRTOL(R) and PHPL license.

-For Commercial Helicopter Pilot's License (CHPL):
+For Commercial Helicopter Pilot's License (CHPL)

-Not less than 18 years on the date of application to the DGCA for licence after completion of flying training.
+Not less than 18 years on the date of application to the DGCA for the licence after completion of flying training.
 Allowing for the course duration, the student may not be less than 17 years on the date of joining the course.

 Aspiring candidate should have passed in Class 10+2 with Physics and Mathematics or its equivalent from any recognised Board / University.

-Medical Fitness:
+Medical Fitness

 Class II medical fitness as certified by a DGCA empanelled doctor or Medical Establishment is adequate for issue of Student Pilot's Licence and to commence flying training, he/She should preferably obtain class I medical status prior to commencement of flying training or soon thereafter to avoid becoming ineligible for issue of CHPL Licence should he/she be declared UNFIT Class I during the middle of his/her flying training resulting in wastage of flying fee paid.

-How to become a Helicopter Pilot
+How to become a Helicopter Pilot?

 There are two different way to get a Helicopter pilot license and pursue it as a career.

-But the aspiring candidate should be clear that he has to work in the Defense force after getting the training for a specified period of time as mentioned in the bond at the time of joining the force.
+But the aspiring candidate should be clear that he has to work in the Defence force after getting the training for a specified period of time as mentioned in the bond at the time of joining the force.

 The other option to aspiring Helicopter pilots is to join some flying club/institute and get the required minimum hours training to be eligible for Helicopter Pilot’s license.